Who does what?

 - Open Spaces (looking after the wellbeing of the open grass areas and the woodlands) and Play Areas including the provision and maintenance of play equipment.

-- Hiring out the use of the Iver Heath Pavilions, Jubilee Pavilions and The Hub
+- Hiring out the use of the Iver Heath Pavilion, Jubilee Pavilion and The Hub

 - Providing and maintaining Christmas lights, flower troughs and baskets